wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 The intervals work exactly the same way.

-Create an interval that logs the poop emoji 💩 and hehehe every 10 miliseconds like so 👇
+Create an interval that logs the poop emoji 💩 and hehehe every 10 milliseconds like so 👇

 ```js
 setInterval(function() {